AK6DN/rx02_emulator/README.md

 As it currently stands this design boots/runs under the XXDP and RT-11 operating systems, and passes the DEC RX02 hardware diagnostics ZRXDC0 Performance Exerciser, ZRXEA0 Formatter, and ZRXFB0 RX02/RX211 Logic/Function tests error free.

-<I>More detailed information to be provided ...</I>

-Testing to date has only been performed as an RX02/RX211 interface combo in a UNIBUS PDP-11/44.
-Shortly testing will begin in a PDP-8m with an RX8E/RX28 interface so RX01/RX8E and RX02/RX28 configurations can be tested.
+Testing to date has been performed as an RX02/RX211 interface combo in a UNIBUS PDP-11/44, and in a PDP-8m with an RX8E/RX28 interface so RX01/RX8E and RX02/RX28 configurations can be tested.
 I do not have access to RX11, RXV11, or RXV21 boards for testing.

 The MicroSD card in the emulator is a FAT32 formatted filesystem, and it can be inserted (offline) into a WindowsPC to copy files to/from the device.
 By default, the files 'RX0.DSK' and 'RX1.DSK' are mapped to drive 0 and 1 on initialization.